Analysing — Stage 1/8: Parse

 LD

-Luc Durand, PhD
+Luc Durand, PhD Founder

 PhD in materials science specialising in coatings, thin films, and surface engineering.
 Research experience at CEA Saclay.
 Built PhysicsCheck because VCs deserve physics, not guesswork.